 ‘It never ceases to astound me how many litigants in [the Family Court of Australia] publish material through social media such as Facebook without consideration as to how poorly it might reflect upon them if adduced in evidence ’.

-Examples of social media content that have been used in family court proceedings include:
+Examples of how social media and family law can intersect with one another, and how online content can be used in family court proceedings include:

 - Posts or comments on social media that make derogatory or defamatory mention of the person’s ex

 - Posts on social media referring to the court proceedings, the judicial officer, the court, the children’s lawyer, the DHS or the police

 - Screenshots of private messages sent through social media apps

 - Photos on Facebook or Instagram of a parent partying, drinking to excess or using drugs

 - Screenshots of online dating profiles or sexually suggestive photographs

 - Video blogs on Youtube referencing the party’s children, ex or the family law case